-All members of The Governing Body understand and fulfil their responsibilities, namely, to ensure that there is a Child Protection and Safeguarding policy together with a Staff Behaviour policy (Code of Conduct).
+All members of Trustees and Local Advisory Committees understand and fulfil their responsibilities, namely, to ensure that there is a Child Protection and Safeguarding policy together with a Staff Behaviour policy (Code of Conduct).

-Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
+The CEO/ATSL should ensure that all local governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in academies are effective and support the delivery of a robust whole Trust approach to safeguarding.
 Their training should be regularly updated.

-- Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with the Local Authority and statutory requirements, are reviewed annually and that the Child Protection and Safeguarding policy is publicly available on the federation school websites or by other means. - Ensuring that all staff including temporary staff and volunteers are provided with the federation's Child Protection and Safeguarding policy and staff Code of Conduct. - All staff reading Keeping Children Safe in Education Part 1\ and Annex B and those mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. (\ or Annex A if not working directly with children) - The federation operating a safer recruitment procedure that includes statutory checks on staff, disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - The federation having procedures for dealing with allegations of abuse against staff (including the Headteacher), supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have had they not resigned. - A member of the Governing Body/Board, usually the Chair, being nominated to liaise with the Local Authority on Child Protection issues and in the event of an allegation of abuse made against the Executive Headteacher. - A member of the senior leadership team being appointed as the Designated Safeguarding Lead (DSL) by the Governing Body/Board who will take lead responsibility for each school. - On appointment, the DSL and deputy(ies) undertaking appropriate Level 3 identified training offered by the Local Authority or other provider every two years. - All other staff having safeguarding training updated as appropriate; but at least annually. - At least one member of the governing body having completed safer recruitment training to be refreshed at least every five years. - Children being taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues to meet their needs including children who have recognised vulnerabilities. - Appropriate safeguarding responses being in place for children who go missing from education. - Appropriate online filtering and monitoring systems being in place. - Enhanced DBS checks at the appropriate level being in place for all Governors. - Any weaknesses in Child Protection being remedied immediately.
+- Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with the Local Authority and statutory requirements, are reviewed annually and that the Child Protection and Safeguarding policy is publicly available on the academy websites or by other means. - Ensures that all staff including temporary staff and volunteers are provided with the Trust's Child Protection and Safeguarding policy and staff Code of Conduct. - All staff have read Keeping Children Safe in Education Part 1\ and Annex B and those mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. (\ or Annex A if not working directly with children) - The Trust operates a safer recruitment procedure that includes statutory checks on staff, disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - The Trust has procedures for dealing with allegations of abuse against staff (including the CEO and Academy Heads), supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have had they not resigned. - The Trust Safeguarding Officer will liaise with the Local Authority on Child Protection issues and in the event of an allegation of abuse made against the Academy Head. - A member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) by the Local Advisory Committees who will take lead responsibility. - On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offered by the Local Authority or other provider every two years. - All other staff have safeguarding training updated as appropriate; but at least annually. - At least one member of the Local Advisory Committees has completed safer recruitment training to be refreshed at least every five years. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues to meet their needs including children who have recognised vulnerabilities. - Appropriate safeguarding responses are in place for children who go missing from education. - Appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks at the appropriate level are in place for all Trustees and Local Advisory Committees Members. - Any weaknesses in Child Protection are remedied immediately.

-The Executive Headteacher:
+The Academy Head:

-The Executive Headteacher will support the governing body, designated safeguarding lead, deputies, staff and volunteers to fulfil their roles and responsibilities
+The Academy Head will support the Local Advisory Committees, designated safeguarding lead, deputies, staff and volunteers to fulfil their roles and responsibilities